clangen/homebrew-musikbox/README.md

 # homebrew-musikbox

-a homebrew formula for the musikbox music player.
+a homebrew formula for musikbox, a terminal-based music player.